hrithickcodes/hrithickcodes.github.io/_pages/about.md

 ## 💻 Work Experience

 ### 💼 OGMA IT LLC
 1. Developed 'The Credit Genius', a RAG-based chatbot designed specifically for performing Question Answering tasks sourced from the client's written material and Video Lectures.
 Utilized advanced techniques such as Sentence Window Retrieval and Hypothetical Questions (HyDe) within the RAG pipeline to achieve superior answer relevancy, Context Recall, and Faithfulness.
-Completed the prject end-to-end  by Dockerizing the application and deploying the system on AWS EC2 instance.
+Completed the project end-to-end  by Dockerizing the application and deploying the system on AWS EC2 instance.

 2. Built a Multimodal DocumentAI system for extracting information from Logistic Tickets, leading to a 91% reduction in the time and cost dedicated to manually verifying trucking tickets.
 Initially fine-tuned pix2struct-textcaps for information extraction in version 1, but later transitioned to Claude 3-opus.